 During retreat we provide a space for stillness.
-Guests are encouraged to go at their own pace and all activities are optional.
+Guests are encouraged to go at their own pace and activities are optional.
 For many, time spent in a hammock overlooking the Aquicuana Lake is effective medicine.

 Yoga & Meditation